Transfer Student Housing

 Transfer Student Interest Community Opportunities

-If you are interested in applying for one of these communities, please complete the Transfer Interest Community Application which will be available in the Housing Portal under the Applications menu. .
-In order to submit a Transfer Interest Community Application, you must first have submitted the Transfer and Exchange Student Housing Application.
-From the applicant pool, students will be randomly selected to fill the spaces in these communities.
-Assignment to these committees is not guaranteed and space is extremely limited.
+If you are interested in these communities, please indicate your interest on the Transfer Housing Application.
+Students will be randomly selected from the applicant pool to fill the spaces in these communities.
+Assignment to these communities is not guaranteed and space is extremely limited.

 Mayfield Transfer Experience:

-As part of the larger Mayfield Experience Living Learning Community, participants will reside in a coed Mayfield lodge with nine fellow transfer students.
+As part of the larger Mayfield Experience Living Learning Community, participants will reside in one of two Mayfield lodges with nine fellow transfer students.
 Participants will have the option to either 1) participate in the Transfer Project, which consists of intentional engagements both on and off Vanderbilt’s campus, or 2) create a project as a group.
-The Mayfield lodge is comprised of ten single bedrooms, a kitchen, a living area and 2 bathroom facilities.
+The Mayfield lodge is comprised of ten single bedrooms, a kitchen, a living area and two bathroom facilities.
 Participants will enjoy opportunities to connect with other students, the University, and the Nashville area.
 Residents can also take advantage of resources and tools to excel academically.
+Questions about the Mayfield Transfer Lodges can be directed to RC Stabile.